Mount Temple, County Westmeath: History

-In 1832, a National School was opened in Mount Temple.
-A new National School was built in 1888 in the building that today houses our local Community Centre.
-The present-day National School, An Grianán National School, was opened in 1964.
+In 1832, a national school was opened in Mount Temple.
+A new national school was built in 1888 in the building that today houses our local community centre.
+The present national school, An Grianán National School, was opened in 1964.

-The local GAA club, Caulry, was founded in 1928 by Fr Francis Skelly in an effort to bring all sections of the community together in one unified organization.
+The local Gaelic Athletic Association (GAA) club, Caulry, was founded in 1928 by Father Francis Skelly in an effort to bring all sections of the community together in one unified organization.
 The club retains the ancient territorial name of the Magawleys.
 Caulry GAA, represents the locality in Gaelic Football, Camogie and Scór.
-The local soccer club, Temple Villa, was founded in 1973, whilst the Mount Temple Golf Club was established in 1991.
+The local association football club, Temple Villa, was founded in 1973, whilst the Mount Temple Golf Club was established in 1991.

 Corpus Christi Church

-The Roman Catholic Church of Mount Temple was built in 1932, on the site of an earlier Catholic Church.
-Until the 1950s there were two churches in the village: Corpus Christi, and approximately 100 metres away, the Church of Ireland ran Holy Trinity Church.
+The Roman Catholic church of Mount Temple was built in 1932 on the site of an earlier Catholic church.
+Until the 1950s, there were two churches in the village: Corpus Christi and the Church of Ireland Holy Trinity Church.
 The latter, which was on the site of the old cemetery, succumbed to Ireland's pre-1977 property tax.
-The Corpus Christi Church is modelled in the Romanesque style of St. Teresa's Church in Avila, Spain.
-It was dedicated on Sunday 23 July 1933 as ‘Corpus Christi Church’ following the Eucharistic Congress held in Ireland during the previous year.
+The Corpus Christi Church is modelled in the Romanesque style of Saint Teresa's Church in Ávila, Spain.
+It was dedicated on Sunday, 23 July 1933, as Corpus Christi Church following the Eucharistic congress held in Ireland the previous year.
 Cardinal McRory blessed the church at its consecration.
-Pope Pius XI blessed the original plans of the church and presented Monsignor Langan, the Parish Priest, with a rich mosaic crucifix and a jewelled monstrance for use in the new church.
-The original marble altar rails were a gift of Count John McCormack, Archbishop Curley, and Monsignor Langan.
+Pope Pius XI blessed the original plans of the church and presented Monsignor Langan, the parish priest, with a rich mosaic crucifix and a jewelled monstrance for use in the new church.
+The original marble altar rails were a gift from Count John McCormack, Archbishop Curley, and Monsignor Langan.
 The architects of Corpus Christi Church were T.F.
-McNamara & Sons, Dublin.
-The builder contractor was S. Phillips, Drumcondra.
-Corpus Christi Church is a parish church of Moate, Mount Temple and Castledaly and of Diocese of Ardagh and Clonmacnois.
+McNamara & Sons in Dublin.
+The builder contractor was S. Phillips in Drumcondra.
+Corpus Christi Church is a parish church of Moate, Mount Temple, and Castledaly (Kilcleagh and Ballyloughloe), in the Diocese of Ardagh and Clonmacnoise.